 You can use your monitoring tools to check the health and status of your green environment before and during its exposure to traffic.
 Once all tests and monitoring activities on the new green environment have completed successfully, you are ready to gradually expose the new green environment to traffic.

 Add a step to your pipeline that includes the automatic gradual exposure of your green environment to user traffic.
 The following example shows an exposure from 0 to 100 in one shot:

 Promoting Green to Blue

 The promotion step is the final step in the production upgrade flow.
 When all traffic is redirected to the green environment, it's time to promote the new green environment.
-As long as the two environments (the new green and the blue) are still up you have the option to easily roll back to the previous version (the blue environment) if any unexpected issues with the new environment come up.
+As long as the two environments (the new green and the blue) are still up, you have the option to easily roll back to the previous version (the blue environment) if any unexpected issues with the new environment come up.

-Once it's clear that the new green environment is stable, you can tear the old blue environment down and make the new green into the new blue.
+Once it's clear that the new green environment is stable, you can teardown the old blue environment and make the new green into the new blue.

 You can include manual intervention in your pipeline by gating the final promotion step and enforcing manual approval by a designated stakeholder.